Our international team includes senior scholars, PhD candidates, MA and BA students. We all share our passion to archaeology and history of the land.

 Area Supervisor

-Ammit Etya is an M.A. student at the Department of Archaeology and Ancient Near Eastern Cultures, Tel Aviv University.
-His M.A. thesis is about the Hasmonean and Early Roman Periods at Tel Hadid and The Lydda valley under the supervision of Dr. Ido Koch .
-Currently living in Rishon LeZion, Ammit took part in the Tel Azekah Expedition and the Beit Shemesh salvage excavation.
+Amit Etya has recently submitted his M.A.
+Thesis about the Hasmonean and Early Roman Periods at Tel Hadid and The Lydda Valley under the supervision of Prof. Ido Koch.
+He intends to pursue a PhD focusing on the Hellenistic and Roman Remains from Tel Beer Sheva.
+Currently living in Rishon LeZion, Amit took part in the Tel Azekah Expedition and the Beit Shemesh salvage excavation.

 Renate Fahrni